 2. Tell your community

 It’s important that people around you understand your needs so they can support you!
 Let friends, family, and coworkers know how chemo brain is affecting you and how they can help.
 For many people, being direct and transparent about cognitive issues can help get past the embarrassment of trying to hide them.

 3. Exercise your body

-Moderate exercise is proven to help fight depression, fatigue, and stress - all of which may be related to (or working in tandem with) your chemobrain.
+Moderate exercise is proven to help fight depression, fatigue, and stress – all of which may be related to (or working in tandem with) your chemo brain.
 But don’t try to push yourself too hard!
-Work with your care team to find a light fitness activity that suits you, such as yoga, swimming, or walking.
+Work with your healthcare team to find a light fitness activity that suits you, such as yoga, swimming, or walking.

 4. Exercise your mind

 The Mayo Clinic recommends learning games and activities that help you flex your mental muscles – think crossword puzzles, Sudoku, and logic games.
 There are also sites like Lumosity and BrainHQ that can help with “brain training.”

 Sleep is absolutely key to brain health.
 And while cancer treatment can cause insomnia, certain preventive steps can still help you catch more Zs every night.
 Practice good sleep hygiene by setting a nightly routine, bedding down at the same time every night, avoiding caffeine in the afternoon and evening, avoiding heavy meals close to bedtime, shutting down screens that emit “blue light” 30-60 minutes before bed, and using your bed only for sleep (no TV or cell phones).

 According to the American Cancer Society, getting enough vegetables in your daily diet can help protect your brain power as you age.
 There’s no data yet showing that a plant-heavy diet fights chemo brain specifically, but it certainly can’t hurt!
 Talk with your healthcare team about safe and easy ways to add more vegetables into your diet.